Amazing historical architecture in Turkey

 After the sad event, Beyazit Tower was rebuilt again.
 However, when king Sultan Mahmud II dismissed the Janissary army corps in 1826, groups of rebels fought each other and ruined the structure.

 In the same year, a royal architect called Krikor Balyan designed the tower with wood again but this time he made it more durable.
 Nonetheless, Janissaries burnt it soon after.
 Thus, the tower was damaged by fire three times.

 Finally, the Ottoman government decided to build the tower one more time with stones.
-The construction was done in 1828 by Senekerim Balyan, brother of the former architect.
+The construction was done in 1828 by Senekerim Balyan, the brother of the former architect.
 Inside the tower were 256 wooden stairs supporting firefighters in their work.

 In 1977, Beyazit Tower was refurbished and equipped with modern technology.
-Then, it became the tower for weather forecast.
+Then, it became the tower for a weather forecast.
 If you come to visit Beyazit Tower at night, you will have a chance to see an amazing light system.
 For that reason, fans of taking selfies cannot miss this place.

 Coming to Turkey, you will have a lot of places to discover as this nation possesses numerous amazing architecture.
-Every of its buildings has a historic story behind which you can find out when setting your foot in it.
+Every one of its buildings has a historic story behind which you can find out when setting foot in it.

 To help you to visit amazing historical architecture in Turkey quickly.
 We provide Turkey e-Visa service to save you time.